- +44 1223 768448

 - Diploma Mechanical Engineering, Kwame Nkrumah University of Science and Technology, Ghana, 1998

 Alexander joined the EDC in December 2009 after completing his PhD in Brunel University, UK.
 His PhD, “Information-Theoretic and Stochastic Methods for Managing the Quality of Service and Satisfaction in Healthcare Systems” proposed the "E-Track NHS" system which looked at the application of real-time Discrete Event Simulation for improving healthcare system performance.
 He therefore has a keen interest in the use of the systems approach and particularly the modelling and simulation of healthcare systems.
-Alexander is currently involved in a DoH sponsored project – Collaboration for Leadership in Applied Health Research and Care (CLAHRC).
+Alexander is currently involved in a DoH sponsored project – Collaboration for Leadership in Applied Health Research and Care (CLAHRC) for the East of England.
 The CLAHRC team is multi-disciplinary, involving the Engineering Design Centre, the Judge Business School, Department of Psychiatry, Institute of Public Health in the University of Cambridge and the Cambridgeshire and Peterborough NHS Foundation Trust.

 Alexander's current research project focuses on the Co-Design of an Integrated Diagrammatic Systems Modelling language (iDSML) for Healthcare